 We anticipate that total cash expenditures will be partially offset by collaboration-derived proceeds, including milestone payments and upfront fees.
 Accordingly, period-to-period operational results may fluctuate dramatically based upon the timing of receipt of the proceeds.
 We believe that our established collaborative agreements, while subject to specified milestone achievements, will provide funding to assist us in meeting obligations under our collaborative agreements while also assisting in providing funding for the development of internal product candidates and technologies.
 However, we can give no assurances that such collaborative agreement funding will, in fact, be realized in the time frames we expect, or at all.
-Should we or our partners not meet some or all of the terms and conditions of our various collaboration agreements, we may be required to pursue additional strategic partners, secure alternative financing arrangements, and/or defer or limit some or all of our research, development and/or clinical projects.
+Should we or our partners not meet some or all of the terms and conditions of our various collaboration agreements, and/or defer or limit some or all of our research, development and/or clinical projects.
 However, we cannot provide assurance that any such opportunities presented by additional strategic partners or alternative financing arrangements will be entirely available to us, if at all.